The debate is currently raging as to whether or not nuclear power should be part of the future low carbon energy mix.

 Ever since its conception the promise of nuclear energy has been difficult to ignore.
 Famously nuclear energy was misforecast as “too cheap to meter” , however, since then it has not lived up to its initial promise.
 But in the face of the current climate crisis it is still seen as having a big advantage: low carbon domestic energy.

-So the nuclear industry is pivoting towards Small Modular Reactors, with the promise of lower costs (initial investment and running costs)and the ability to help with the climate crisis.
-But are they better for the environment at large?
+So the nuclear industry is pivoting towards small modular reactors, with the promise of lower costs (initial investment and running costs) and the ability to help with the climate crisis, but key questions still remain: Are they better for the environment at large?
 They will still produce nuclear waste but will they leave sites contaminated for hundreds of years?
 Are they a transition technology or a sustainable future?
-Do we solve the climate crisis now with Small Modular Reactors and then create a halcyon future with Fusion SMRs?
+Do we solve the climate crisis now with small modular reactors and then create a halcyon future with Fusion SMRs?

 - Frederic Simon, 2021, Germany leads call to keep nuclear out of EU green finance taxonomy, Euractiv